OCA/l10n-brazil/l10n_br_dere/README.rst

 1. Create a monthly declaration (``perApur`` = ``YYYY-MM``).
 2. Generate table events: D-1001 then D-1011.
-The stored XML stays unsigned.
-Sending signs each event (XML-DSig RSA-SHA256) and posts one type per batch.
+The stored XML stays unsigned and is checked against the official XSD (a placeholder ``ds:Signature`` is attached only for that check).
+Sending signs each event (XML-DSig RSA-SHA256), validates the signed event and the lote, then posts one type per batch.
 3. After sending, use **Consult Results** or wait for the two-minute cron until the D-9001 receipt arrives.
 Then generate the trial balance (D-1101) from posted ``account.move.line`` records.